Azure-Samples/iot-edge-complementary-code/csharp/cloud/README.md

 # Complementary Code pattern sample - .NET/C# *cloud* workspace

 This is the README file for the C# *cloud* Visual Studio workspace (*cloud.code-workspace*), part of the C#/.NET Core version of the Complementary Code Pattern sample.
 It is intended to be built and run with the companion code in the *edge* workspace (*edge.code-workspace*) located in the same folder.
-Both workspaces can be open simultaneously in different instances of Visual Studio Code.
+Both workspaces can be opened simultaneously in different instances of Visual Studio Code.

 The top level [README.md](../../README.md) in this repository provides an overview of the Complementary Code sample, including an architecture diagram, along with prerequisites for building and running the sample code.